-The course analyzes a number of contemporary issues that raise important ethical questions, such as preventive war against Iran, staging a humanitarian intervention in Syria, what we owe the people of Iraq and Afghanistan, our obligation to the world's poorest citizens, and our duties and responsibilities to the environment.
-Upon completion of this course, students will have learned different theoretical approaches to the study of ethics and international affairs, main concepts, and the parameters of key debates.
-This course will also enable students to identify the strengths and weaknesses of different arguments, perspectives, and viewpoints.
+The course analyzes a number of contemporary issues that raise important ethical questions, such as preventive war against Iran, what we owe the people of Afghanistan, our obligation to the world's poorest citizens, and our duties and responsibilities to the environment.
+Upon completing this course, you will have learned different theoretical approaches to the study of ethics and international affairs, main concepts, and the parameters of key debates.
+This course will also enable you to identify the strengths and weaknesses of different arguments, perspectives, and viewpoints.

-This course aims to provide students with a deeper understanding of the role of ethics in international affairs.
-It does not aim to convert students to a particular perspective, opinion, or other viewpoint.
-Instead, the goal is to equip students with the ability to apply ethical principles to international phenomena.
-To accomplish this goal, this course will focus on developing and strengthening student's writing, analytical, critical thinking, and public speaking skills.
+This course aims to provide you with a deeper understanding of the role of ethics in international affairs.
+It does not seek to convert you to a particular perspective, opinion, or viewpoint.
+Instead, the goal is to equip you with the ability to apply ethical principles to international phenomena.
+To accomplish this goal, this course will focus on developing and strengthening your writing, analytical, critical thinking, and public speaking skills.

 By the end of this course, you will be able to:

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.